meatball133/crystal/concepts/tuple/introduction.md

 ## When to use a Tuple

-Tuples are useful when you want to group a fixed number of values together, where the types of the values are known at compile time.
+Tuples are useful when you want to group a fixed number of values together where the types of the values are known at compile time.
-This is because tuples require less memory and is faster than arrays due to the immutability of tuples.
+This is because tuples require less memory and are faster than arrays due to the immutability of tuples.
-Another use case is when you want to return multiple fixed values from a method.
+Another use case is returning multiple values from a method.
-This is particular helpful if the values have different types since each position in the tuple can have a different type.
+This is particularly helpful if the values have different types since each position in the tuple can have a different type.

-When to not use a Tuple is if a datastructure is needed that can grow or shrink in size or often needs to be modified.
+Tuples should not be used when a data structure is needed that can grow or shrink in size or often needs to be modified.

 [tuple]: https://crystal-lang.org/reference/syntax_and_semantics/literals/tuple.html